What Can You Eat To Lose Weight?

 Your body is not made of vitamin C. You need it for tissue repair and strong joints and blood vessels.
 But it is not really made of vitamin C.

 Did you ever drink some juice "because it has vitamin C"?
-Well, if you did--bad choice.
+Well, if you did... bad choice.
 Because when you are trying to lose weight the vitamin C in orange juice doesn't matter.
-See--a lot of calories for a little vitamin C--it just doesn't add up.
+See, a lot of calories for a little vitamin C. It just doesn't add up.

-You are what you eat
+It's not just a saying: you really are what you eat

 There are no calories in vitamins.
 There are no calories in minerals.
 But there are calories in proteins, carbohydrates and fats.